1452892650/CL-NIDS-MMD/README.md

 This is the code for the paper: *Continual Learning for Network Intrusion Detection with MMD-Based Drift Detection*.

-Bo Xu, Qiang Yang, Tao Zhang, Xu Tong, Fan Yang, Rui Shi.
+Bo Xu, Rui Shi, Qiang Yang, Tao Zhang, Xu Tong, Fan Yang, Sen Ma.

 ## Dependencies